UKPLab/naacl18-multitask_argument_mining/README.md

-# Multi-Task Learning for Argumentation Mining
+# Multi-Task Learning for Argumentation Mining in Low-Resource Settings

 The following repository contains the code for training single and multi-task LSTMs for argument component identification.